 In fact: In Ontario, the landlord could evict based on the reasons cited above.
 However, the tenant had support from the building superintendent and neighbours stating that the claims were false.

 The result: The tenant took action, contacting his MPP, the Rent Tribunal, a lawyer and the local newspaper.
 When the newspaper contacted the landlord about the situation, the landlord decided to withdraw the eviction.

 Landlord-tenant conflicts often relate to Emergencies, Repairs and Privacy.
 In these situations, you should deal directly with your landlord and put everything in writing.

 Getting Results, the Legal Way

 If you are unsatisfied with a rental situation or landlord, contact your local rental authority and follow the proper steps.
-If you are tempted to use rent as leverage against a landlord, think again.
+If you are tempted to use rent as leverage against your landlord, think again.
 Refusing to pay rent without court approval is unadvisable, as withholding rent can get you evicted!
 See the section — Do Not Withhold Rent to Pay for Repairs.

 Responding to an Eviction Notice

-What should you do when the landlord issues an eviction notice?
+What should you do when your landlord issues an eviction notice?
 First, review the notice carefully and check your rights.
 If the notice is not based on solid grounds and you want to oppose the eviction, consider following the process outlined by your local rental authority.
 If the eviction is based on non-payment of rent, paying the rent due in full will enable you to stay.

-The eviction notice will set a date for the tenant(s) to vacate the premises.
+The eviction notice will set a date for you to vacate the premises.
 If you decide to oppose the grounds of the eviction, you do not have to actually vacate the premises until an order from the local rental authority is issued.
 If this happens, the date stipulated on the order is the actual date on which you must leave.
 You remain responsible for paying the rent in full up until the date that you leave the premises.